aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/table/leftindent/_index.md

 ---
 title: Table.LeftIndent
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the value that represents the left indent of the table.
+description: Gets or sets the value that represents the left indent of the table in C#
 type: docs
 weight: 190
 url: /net/aspose.words.tables/table/leftindent/